 - May require periodic adjustment or repair

 If you are unsure of what your best options are, contact our office to schedule an appointment today.
-Sedation and Implant Dentistry Irvine can conduct a comprehensive oral exam to determine an individualized care plan for you.
+Total Care Implant Dentistry can conduct a comprehensive oral exam to determine an individualized care plan for you.

 “Always consider the advice of your dental professional when deciding whether or not to replace a tooth.”